 Brainstem.
 The brainstem (midline or middle of brain) includes the midbrain, the pons, and the medulla.
-Functions of this area include: movement of the eyes and mouth, relaying sensory messages (hot, pain, loud, etc.), hunger, respirations, consciousness, cardiac function, body temperature, involuntary muscle movements, sneezing, coughing, vomiting, and swallowing.
+Functions of this area include: movement of the eyes and mouth, relaying sensory messages (such as hot, pain, and loud), respirations, consciousness, cardiac function, involuntary muscle movements, sneezing, coughing, vomiting, and swallowing.

 Cerebellum.
 The cerebellum (infratentorial or back of brain) is located at the back of the head.
 Its function is to coordinate voluntary muscle movements and to maintain posture, balance, and equilibrium.